 top of page

-How to Prevent divorce in your family
+How to Prevent Divorce in Your Family

 divorce

+Divorce is normal in relationships, not every marriage lasts till death do us part that is the reality.
+For adults it can be an emotionally challenging experience, but it is also important to consider how it affects the children involved.
 The impact on children is mainly negative but there are strategies that can minimise the intensity of the effect and allow your children to have a smoother transition in this significant part of their life.

 Open Communication and Reassurance

+It is important for there to be an age appropriate conversation with your children about the divorce.
 Research has shown that many children self-blame when they hear about divorce mainly due to egocentric reasons but you would need to reassure them that the divorce is not their fault.

 They would need a safe space where they are able to express their thoughts and concerns.
 It is essential for your children to know their emotions are valid as during this time they can experience a range of feelings which in addition may lead to a change in behaviour.
+Never forget your children are also grieving, just expressed in another way.
+Together you can find healthy coping mechanisms to manage their feelings.

 Stability